Bank Holiday delivery & collection

 • Medical conditions

-In summary, postpartum hair loss in women is common and is a result of changes in hormone levels.
-It is usually only temporary, beginning around three months after birth and resolving itself after about six months.
+In summary, postpartum hair loss in women is common.
+It’s a result of changes in hormone levels.
+Postpartum hair loss is usually only temporary, beginning around three months after birth and resolving itself after about six months.

-Women’s hair loss can be caused by other factors, however, so if you are concerned about the duration or severity of hair loss, you should seek advice from your doctor.
+Women’s hair loss can be caused by other factors.
+If you’re worried about the duration or severity of hair loss, you should seek advice from your doctor.

 References